Getting your Medical Card over the phone has never been so easy

 1ST - Schedule an Appointment

 Want to get a same day medical marijuana card?
 Here’s how.
-Schedule an appointment to visit with a doctor over the phone, or in person at our Grand Rapids, or Wixom location.
-The consultation only takes 10 – 15 minutes.
+Schedule an appointment to visit with a licensed doctor over the phone, or in person at our Grand Rapids, or Wixom location.
+In most cases, the consultation only takes 10 – 15 minutes.
 The doctor will evaluate the patient’s condition over the phone or face to face at his office depending on what service is selected.
 During this consultation the patient will be able to address any questions they may have about medical marijuana treatment.
-Get approved, or your money back.
+If you don’t qualify under state law, you will receive a refund

 Feel free to contact us at any time or view the FAQ for assistance setting up your appointment.
 We are more than happy to help!
 616-888-6420.